-- developer, or (iv) otherwise direct the activities of the developer will be considered a developer for purposes of applying this limit. - Any person or entity who has a right to (i) replace the general partner of the owner or applicant, (ii) act as co-general partner of the owner or applicant, (iii) replace any individuals or entities who comprise a general partner or co-general partner of the owner or applicant, or (iv) otherwise direct the activities of the general partner of the owner or applicant will be considered an owner or applicant, as the case may be, for purposes of applying this limit. - Any person or entity who has a right to (i) replace the controlling stockholder of the owner or applicant, (ii) act as controlling stockholder of owner or applicant, (iii) replace any individuals or entities who comprise a controlling stockholder of the owner or applicant, or (iv) otherwise direct the activities of the controlling stockholder of the owner or applicant will be considered an owner or applicant, as the case may be, for purposes of applying this limit. - Any person or entity who has a right to (i) replace the managing member of the owner or applicant, (ii) act as co-managing member of the owner or applicant, (iii) replace any individuals or entities who comprise a managing member or co-managing member of the owner or applicant, or (iv) otherwise direct the activities of the managing member of the owner or applicant will be considered an owner or applicant, as the case may be, for purposes of applying this limit. - Any person who is a signatory or guarantor of construction financing documents, permanent financing documents, and/or equity syndication documents. - This limit will also apply to any person or entity that is related to any person or entity specified above. - b.
+- When any officer, director, stockholder, member or partner of an applicant's Development Team has any financial interest whatsoever in another application or applicant's Development Team. - When a Development Team member is a business partner of an officer, director, board member, or authorized agent of any other Development Team member. - When any member of the Development Team advances funds to the Owner. - When any member of the Development team takes stock or interest in the Owner entity as part of consideration to be paid to him or her. - Any person who is a signatory or guarantor of construction financing documents, permanent financing documents, and/or equity syndication documents. - Has been a member of another applicant's Development Team in the last five (5) years. - This limit will also apply to any person or entity that is related to any person or entity specified above. - Any person who is a signatory or guarantor of construction financing documents, permanent financing documents, and/or equity syndication documents. - This limit will also apply to any person or entity that is related to any person or entity specified above. - b.
 Identity of Interest Disclosure and Certification Form Required.
 Identity of Interest must be disclosed by the completion of an Identity of Interest Disclosure and Certification Form. - c.
-Examples.
+Non-Exclusive Examples.
 Common Identities of Interest include Identities of Interest between the Buyer and Seller of Property, and between the Owner/Applicant, Developer, and General Contractor.
 Where there is an Identity of Interest between the Buyer and Seller of Property, the sale must be an arms-length transaction with acquisition costs supported by a certified appraisal.
 Where there is an identity of interest between the Developer and General Contractor, total profit cannot exceed the maximum Developer Profit and General Contractor Profit combined.
 Where there is an Identity of Interest between the Owner/Applicant and any other party, the combined tax credit allocation to those parties linked by the Identity of Interest cannot exceed the maximum Tax Credit Award per Developer or Related Party.
 The sum of the combined awards to the parties which have an Identity of Interest will be used to calculate limitations.
 The previous examples are provided solely as examples.
-However, Identities of Interest may occur in a variety of ways, and it is the responsibility of all parties to fully disclose Identities of Interest. - d.
+Identities of Interest. - d.
 Penalties.
 Parties who fail to fully and accurately disclose all Identities of Interest are subject to disqualification of all submitted applications in the current year and suspension from future participation in MHC's Housing Tax Credit Program for a minimum of one year in addition to applicable state and federal criminal charges. - e.
 MHC reserves the right to request additional documentation regarding Identity of Interest.
 All decisions regarding Identity of Interest are in the sole discretion of MHC.